psaiteja/psaiteja.github.io/content/publication/jcs-2014/index.md

 ---
 title: 'Web search query privacy: Evaluating query obfuscation and anonymizing networks'
 authors:
-- Sai Teja Peddinti
+- admin
 - Nitesh Saxena

 date: '2014-01-01'

 publishDate: '2025-07-30T18:33:35.040581Z'
 publication_types:
 - article-journal

-publication: '*J. Comput.
-Secur.*'
+publication: 'Journal of Computer Security'
+publication_short: 'JCS'

 abstract: Web Search is one of the most rapidly growing applications on the internet today.
 However, the current practice followed by most search engines --of logging and analyzing users' queries --raises serious privacy concerns.
 In this paper, we